Killarney Restaurants We Checked and Where We Dined:

 Robertino’s has a nice range of traditional Italian dishes, seafood mains and meats.
 I notice that the people around us are mostly having pastas which look appetising.
 The prices at Robertino’s are reasonable, but the wine is on the expensive side.
 Our Corvo is 30 Euros, and this is the most expensive item on the bill.

-Robertino’s is on High street in Killarney, not too far from our Killarney Towers Hotel in College street.What are you going to do with this information right now?
+Robertino’s is on High street in Killarney, not too far from our Killarney Towers Hotel in College street.What questions does this raise for you?